martijnmeeldijk/TI-oplossingen/Semester_4/IP Major/samenvatting.md

 > Phoenix views act as the presentation layer.
 For example, we expect the output of rendering "index.html" to be a complete HTML page.
 To make our lives easier, we often use templates for creating those HTML pages.

-De view zorgen ervoor dat je templates gerendered worden.
+De views zorgen ervoor dat je templates gerendered worden.
 Je kan er ook **helper functies** in steken om de data te decoreren. (in mijn project heb ik bijvoorbeeld een helper functie geschreven om de links te verbergen waarvoor de gebruiker toch niet geauthoriseerd is om te bezoeken).